illinoistech-itm/jhajek/itmt-430/tooling-assignment-vault/tooling-assignment-vault.md

 ## cat TEST file

-Issue the command `vagrant up` and `vqagrant ssh` and the command `~~echo~~ cat /home/vagrant/TEST`.
+Issue the command `vagrant up` and `vagrant ssh` and the command `~~echo~~ cat /home/vagrant/TEST`.
 This will display the content of a FILE named test which will print out the DBUSER value and demonstrate that you have succesfully passed a secret via Vault.
 Take a screenshot of this output.

 ## Deliverable